Last Updated on September 15, 2022

 When we work with bear grass at our shop, we order it painted in the color we want.
 We avoid spray painting as much as possible unless we’re just doing an arrangement or two.

 When you order bear grass, you’ll have to ask about getting it painted.
 It will cost more, but trust me, it’s worth it!

 Where To Find The Floral Supplies and Vases

-If you’re planning on doing lighted centerpieces like this, the basic supplies you’ll need, like the crystal mesh ribbon, submersible LED lights, and the Deco Beads can be found on our Amazon page.
+Suppose you’re planning on doing lighted centerpieces like this.
+In that case, the basic supplies you’ll need, like the crystal mesh ribbon, submersible LED lights, and the Deco Beads, can be found on our Amazon page.
 They are the same products that we use in our shop.

 If it’s possible to rent your event glass, that’s what I would recommend.
 Vases of this size are not overly expensive, but not everyone rents larger vases like these because of the damage risk.
 Be prepared to purchase the vases you need.

 If you do wind up needing to purchase vases, check out VaseMarket.com.
 We’ve purchased from them several times in the past and have found them to be a reliable vendor for all types of event glass.

 A Couple Of Other Design Notes

 I prefer using Uglu dashes when attaching any type of decorative accents to glass.
 Glass is non-porous, so the glue does not always adhere well.